jorgegv/rage1/doc/BANKED-FUNCTIONS.md

   been included.
 The `banked.h` file should be the last one of the RAGE1 `#includes`

-- Add function ID and function call macro (for 128K mode) to `memory.h`

-- Add the function ID to the banked function table at `00main.asm` in `banked_code`

-- Add the needed macro definitions to `banked.h` for the low memory symbols and data structures that the migrated function will access
+- Add the function definition to the config file `etc/rage1-config.yml`, under the `banked_functions` key (see existing functions):

+  - The `name` parameter is mandatory, it is the name of the C function being migrated
+  - The `signature` parameter is only needed if the function does not match the `void f( void )` prototype.
+Signature definition must be according to the rules indicated above.
+  - The `build_dependency` parameter specifies a BUILD_FEATURE_xx macro that
+    must be found in `features.h` if the function definitions are to be generated.
+If no dependency is declared, function definitions are always generated

 - Directories under `engine/banked_code`:

   - `common`: code in this folder will be compiled as banked code in 128K mode, and will be included also when compiling in 48K mode
   - `128`: code in this folder will only be compiled as banked code in 128K